hydrusnetwork/hydrus/docs/introduction.md

 ## this help { id="this_help" }

 Click the links on the left to go through the getting started guide.
-Please at least skim every page in turn, as it will introduce you to the main systems in the client.
+Subheadings are on the right.
+Larger sections are up top.
+Please at least skim every page in the getting started section, as this will introduce you to the main systems in the client.
 There is a lot, so you do not have to do it all in one go.

 The section on installing, updating, and **backing up** is very important.

 This help is available locally in every release.
-Open `install_dir/help/index.html`.
+Hit `help->help and getting started guide` in the client, or open `install_dir/help/index.html`.

 ## on having too many files { id="files" }